-If you have identified some key business drivers and pain points that can be addressed through PPM process automation Cloud/software, you may be wondering where to start.
-This post segments your options into four simple and easy to understand categories and describes the scenario in which each makes the most sense.
-Together they represent a complete solution landscape that can steer you in the right initial direction.
+The good news is, if you’re reading this, you’ve likely already identified some key business drivers and pain points that can be addressed through PPM process automation Cloud/software.
+This post segments your options into four categories and describes the scenario in which each makes the most sense.
+Together, they represent a complete solution landscape that can steer you in the right initial direction.

 Status Quo – Classic Project Portfolio Management through Desktop tools